brumocas/Podman/README.md

 ---

 This is your quick start guide to using Podman!
 If you’re familiar with Docker, you should find Podman easy to work with.
 Happy containerizing! 🎉

----

-This crash course should help GitHub users get started with Podman quickly and efficiently.